Sadeera Samarawickrama: International career

 Samarawickrama was part of the Sri Lankan team in the ACC Emerging Teams Asia Cup 2017 tournament.
 He scored 45 runs in the final to win the low scoring match against Pakistan.
 This was the first time that Sri Lanka went onto win the tournament.

 In September 2017, he was named in Sri Lanka's Test squad for their series against Pakistan in the United Arab Emirates.
 He made his Test debut for Sri Lanka against Pakistan on 6 October 2017 in Sri Lanka's first day-night Test match.
 In the first innings, he scored 38 runs and had a swift 68-run stand with centurion Dimuth Karunaratne.
 His inside-out drives to Yasir Shah was described similar to that of maestro Mahela Jayawardena's stroke play by critics.

 In October 2017, he was named in Sri Lanka's One Day Internationals (ODI) squad for their series against Pakistan in the United Arab Emirates.
 He made his ODI debut for Sri Lanka against Pakistan on 20 October 2017.
 He was dismissed for nought in both matches, becoming the third batsman after Sachin Tendulkar and Kane Williamson to dismissed for nought in first two ODIs.

 Later the same month, he was named in Sri Lanka's Twenty20 International (T20I) squad for their series also against Pakistan.
 He made his T20I debut for Sri Lanka against Pakistan on 26 October 2017, keeping wicket in the match.

 In May 2018, he was one of 33 cricketers to be awarded a national contract by Sri Lanka Cricket ahead of the 2018–19 season.
 In June 2022, he was named in the Sri Lanka A squad for their matches against Australia A during Australia's tour of Sri Lanka.

+In April 2023, Samarawickrama returned to the Sri Lanka's Test squad after six years for their series against Ireland.
+On 17 April 2023, during the first Test, he scored his maiden century in Test cricket, and became the first Sri Lankan wicket-keeper to score a century since 2016.
+His score of 104 runs was also the highest score by a Sri Lankan player while batting at Number 8 or lower in Tests.
+In the second T20I against Afghanistan, Samarawickrama scored his maiden T20I fifty with 51 off 42 and eventually Sri Lanka won the match by 72 runs and sealed the series 2-0 with one game to spare.

+In May 2024, he was named in Sri Lanka’s squad for the 2024 ICC Men's T20 World Cup tournament.